 In addition to her work with New Jersey Heroes, Mrs. Christie serves as the chair of the Hurricane Sandy New Jersey Relief Fund, an organization she founded in 2012 in the immediate aftermath of Hurricane Sandy.
 The Relief Fund raises and distributes funds to other non-profit groups active in the state’s long-term recovery and rebuilding efforts.
 To date, the Relief Fund has distributed over $37 million in grants and has assisted thousands of individuals who were negatively impacted by the storm.

-Mrs. Christie also made it her goal to turn Drumthwacket, the official Governor’s Residence in New Jersey, into point of pride for all New Jerseyans.
+Mrs. Christie also made it her goal to turn Drumthwacket, the official Governor’s Residence in New Jersey, into a point of pride for all New Jerseyans.
 Through her work as President of the Drumthwacket Foundation, Mrs. Christie has helped to restore and enhance this historic home and its grounds.
-Drumthwacket now features modern artwork by local artists and has become compliant with Americans with Disabilities Act.
+Drumthwacket features modern artwork by local artists and is now compliant with the Americans with Disabilities Act.

 |Contact Us|||||Privacy Notice|||||Legal Statement & Disclaimers|||||Accessibility Statement|